oriolcg/MonolithicFEMVLFS.jl/README.md

 Note that the numbers in front of the script indicate the section in the manuscript.

 After execution, the data will be stored in the respective folder `data/<Section_number>_<test_name>`.
 If the flag to generate VTK files is active, the VTK output will be stored in `data/VTKOutput/<Section_number>_<test_name>`.
 The plots shown in the manuscript are stored in `plots/<Section_number>_<test_name>`.

+This repository uses DrWatson package, the data will only be generated the first time the tests are executed.
+If the data is already stored, the scripts will only regenerate the figures.